-But the S5 doesn't need the endorsment of a big brand in order to succeed, its quality speaks for itself.
-We've been living with this robotic vac for a few weeks to see if it's better than its pricier, better-known competitors.
+But the S5 doesn't need the endorsement of a big brand in order to succeed, its quality speaks for itself.
+We've been living with this robotic vac for a few months now to see if it's better than its pricier, better-known competitors.

 Design and features